next submission cycle: apr 2027

 - Finding out what would excite them about it

-- Making sure they know that what they want most is available to them through the Council.
+- Making sure they know that what they want most is available to them through the Council

-- Asking them how they are going to get the most out of the Council.
+- Asking them how they are going to get the most out of the Council

 We do not recommend convincing them, because that's asking them to be responsible for the culture.
 And since that is not their job, their most common reaction will be to resist.

-With that said, it’s not uncommon for teams to come to the Council skeptical at first, and then leave thrilled with their leaders’ decision.
+With that said, it's not uncommon for teams to come to the Council skeptical at first, and then leave thrilled with their leaders' decision.
 So if you need your entire team to always be comfortable, this will be a very scary process for you.
-And it’s one of the first things you’re going to learn in the Council - how to stop protecting your team from the discomfort that’s required to take them to the next level.